-- 3.1Definitions: - 3.1 Acronyms: - 3.1.1 ATA-an acronym for the Archery Trade Association. - 3.1.2ATA draw length-Archery Trade Association - 3.2 Definitions: - 3.2.1 ATA actual draw length, n-the perpendicular distance from the point where the shooting string of the bow contacts the bottom of the nock slot of the arrow to a line parallel to the string at brace height through the pivot or low point of the hand grip (draw length-pivot point), plus a standard dimension of 13⁄4 in.
-(44.5 mm).
-Draw length shall be measured with the arrow in the full-draw position. - 3.1.3-distance from the bow's string at the nocking point location, while at the bow's full draw condition, measured perpendicular to a vertical line through the pivot point of the bow grip, plus $1\sqrt[3]{4}$ in. $(+\sqrt[1]{4}, -0)$ in.). - 3.2.2 brace height, n-the distance in inches or millimetres from the shooting string of a bow to the pivot or low point of the hand grip, measured perpendicular to the string at the un-drawn condition. - 3.1.43.2.3 compound bow, n-a type of bow that imposes a secondary system of control of the force-draw characteristic on the usual limb geometry control system of the conventional bow.
+- 3.1 Acronyms: - 3.1.1 ATA-Archery Trade Association - 3.2 Definitions: - 3.2.1 ATA actual draw length, n-distance from the bow's string at the nocking point location, while at the bow's full draw condition, measured perpendicular to a vertical line through the pivot point of the bow grip, plus 1 $\frac{3}{4}$ in. (+ $\frac{1}{4}$ , 0 in.). - 3.2.2 brace height, n-the distance in inches or millimetres from the shooting string of a bow to the pivot or low point of the hand grip, measured perpendicular to the string at the un-drawn condition. - 3.2.3 compound bow, n-a type of bow that imposes a secondary system of control of the force-draw characteristic on the usual limb geometry control system of the conventional bow.
 This secondary control system can be composed of cams, levers, cables, or other elements, or a combination thereof.
 The dual control system permits great versatility in the design of the force-draw characteristic and simplifies the inclusion of let-off.
-In general, it is normal for compound bows to have greater stored energy than conventional bows for a given level of peak or maximum draw weight. - 3.1.5conventional bow, n-a bow constructed in the conventional manner, having two flexing limbs extending outwardly in opposite directions from a handle.
-A single shooting string of a length shorter than the bow, connects the extreme ends of the limbs eausing them to assume a prestressed flexed condition.
-Drawing the bow causes additional bending and stressing of the limbs, storing the energy necessary to propel the arrow.
-Control of the force-draw characteristic of the bow is exercised entirely by the static and dynamic geometry of the flexing limbs.
+In general, it is normal for compound bows to have greater stored energy than conventional bows for a given level of peak or maximum draw weight.